-Keystone Korner was a world-class Jazz club in San Francisco, run from 1972-1983, and booked by pianist Todd Barkan, who now resides in New York City.
+Keystone Korner was a world-class Jazz club in San Francisco, run from 1972-1983, and booked by pianist Todd Barkan, who now resides in Baltimore, Maryland.
 The club was next door to the North Beach precinct of the SFPD, the Keystone Kops.

 It presented the finest artists of the idiom from solo to big-bands, but mostly small groups in quartet or quintet.
 Most artists played for 6 nights, sometimes 2 weeks.
 On Mondays, there would be jam sessions, or shows by local artists, or another special event.
 It was Jazz every night of the year!
 Some compare the booking policy to that of the Village Vanguard in NY, but of course Todd put his stamp on the happenings at the club.
 At the end of each year, patrons would be treated to the Keystone Korner Holiday Jazz Festival, with amazing line-ups with the likes of Stan Getz, Dexter Gordon, Rahsaan Roland Kirk, Art Blakey, Max Roach, Charlie Haden, Carla Bley, Sonny Stitt, Kenny Burrell, Jackie McLean, Cedar Walton and other heavy-weights playing onstage together.
 And the vocalists -- Betty Carter, Ernie Andrews, Jon Hendricks, Abbey Lincoln, Leon Thomas to name a few.
 These artists all went way back together and had a lot of love for each other, so it wasn't just a bunch of All Stars thrown together.
 It was a musical Love Fest presented by maestro Barkan, who also had and has deep love for all the artists.